-UNH has also shown a presence on the NCAA regional and national scene.
-Over the last seven years, the team sent numerous track and field athletes to compete at the NCAA National Championships and the USATF Junior National Championships in the distance, hurdles, jumps and throws events.
-In the last 14 years of the men’s and women’s track and field and cross country seasons, he has been on the America East Coaching Staff of the Year 13 times.
-Since his arrival, the team has set new school records in 32 different indoor and outdoor events.
+UNH has also had a presence on the NCAA regional and national scene.
+Over the last seven years, the team has sent numerous track and field athletes to compete at the NCAA National Championships and the USATF Junior National Championships in the distance, hurdles, jumps and throws events.
+In the last 15 years of the men’s and women’s track and field and cross country seasons, he has been on the America East Coaching Staff of the Year 13 times.
+Since his arrival, the team has set new school records in 35 different indoor and outdoor events.
 Carroll is a USATF Level II certified coach in all track and field disciplines.

 While a student at UNH, Carroll spent four years as a member of the track & field and cross country programs.
 A distance runner, Carroll was team captain for two years.
 His senior year, Carroll was a top-10 finisher at the North Atlantic Conference Cross Country Championship and All-Conference in the 5000 meters at the outdoor Track and Field Championship.
 In 1998, Carroll received his Master’s of Science degree in Psychology of Sport and Exercise Science from the University of Oregon.
-Carroll still is a competitive runner on the roads and was the winner of the Maine Marathon in 2003, the Eastern States 20-Miler in 2007 and the Hampton Rockfest Marathon in 2010 and two back-to-back New Hampshire Marathons in 2013 and 2014.
+Carroll still is a competitive runner on the roads and was the winner of the Maine Marathon in 2003, the Hampton Rockfest Marathon in 2010 and two back-to-back New Hampshire Marathons in 2013 and 2014.